-The Diabetes Research Group aims to increase knowledge at the forefront of diabetes research and develop new approaches for diabetes therapy..
+The Centre for Diabetes aims to increase knowledge at the forefront of diabetes research and develop new approaches for diabetes therapy.

-Members of the Diabetes Research Group (DRG) play a key role in research both locally and globally through senior positions in Diabetes UK and the EASD (European Association for the Study of Diabetes).
+Members of the Centre for Diabetes play a key role in research both locally and globally through senior positions in Diabetes UK and the EASD (European Association for the Study of Diabetes).

 Professor Peter Flatt, head of research group, has been named as the leading insulin researcher in the UK, based on the significance and impact of his published research.
 This ranking was produced by Expertscape and published in association with Diabetes Times.

 Professor Flatt has published over 500 original scientific papers in leading peer-reviewed journals and his work has been cited more than 18,500 times.